vault27/Foundation/paloalto.md

 - Apply **classified DoS Protection** profiles and policies to protect individual or small groups of high-value targets
 - Protect critical internet-facing servers by **limiting the CPS to each server**
 - **Monitor a particular source** (internally-facing zones only) and alert you if the CPS from that source reaches a certain threshold, which may indicate a compromised or misconfigured host
-- Use the **hardware block table**
+- Use the **hardware block table**.
+If your platform supports a hardware block table, plan to use classified DoS Protection as much as possible to protect critical individual servers.
+Classified DoS Protection leverages the hardware block table to store blocked IP addresses, which saves system software resources and improves performance
 - **Aggregate DoS Protection profiles** and policies provide another extra layer of broad protection for groups of critical servers, if needed - **not needed in most cases**
 - **Aggregate DoS Protection** differs from **Zone Protection** in that Zone Protection defends an entire zone from attacks while aggregate DoS Protection protects a small group of critical devices inside a zone
 - **Aggregate DoS Protection** differs from **classified DoS Protection** in that classified DoS Protection sets a CPS threshold for each individual device while aggregate DoS Protection sets a CPS threshold for a group of devices

+### DoS Policy + Profile

-Describes to which traffic apply DOS protection profile - aggregate or classified or both + Logging + Schedule+
+- Describes to which traffic apply DOS protection profile - aggregate or classified or both + Logging + Schedule
-DoS profiles are the same as for Security Profile
+- DoS profiles are the same as for Security Profile
 - Control the systems to which the firewall applies DoS protection
 - What action to take when traffic matches the criteria
 - How to log DoS traffic